 The Sneaky Pickle

 Our Lyft driver described The Sneaky Pickle as a hidden gem and was surprised that we had heard of it.
 I have The Vegan Roadie to thank for that.
 The fried tofu and buffalo cauliflower salad is one of those dishes where you can get your veggies while enjoying a little bit of fried goodness.
 Oh, and that mac and cheese!
 I’m kinda fussy when it comes to vegan mac and cheese, but this one was so dang good, we got a second order to go.
 It made a great late night snack, and this is a rare vegan mac and cheese that can be easily reheated without messing up the texture of the sauce.

 Seed is pretty much The New Orleans Vegan Restaurant.
 From gumbo to po boys, to crab cakes and beignets, Seed serves up plant-based versions of classic New Orleans dishes.
 Just because you’ve vegan, doesn’t mean you have to miss out. #whatatimetobealive We visited Seed twice to make sure we got the full experience.
 My favorites were the gumbo with seitan, Southern fried tofu nuggets, and artichoke cakes.
-I’ll be doing a separate feature on Seed with a full rundown of all nine dishes we tried — stay tuned!

 For a quick bite before exploring Audubon Park, we stopped by Dat Dog where you can build your hot dog and go wild with toppings.
 Their veggie dogs are Field Roast sausages: Spicy Chipotle, Italian, Smoked Apple Sage.
 I opted for the Field Roast Spicy Chipotle with caramelized onions and blackberry sauce.
 Dogs, fries, beer, sunshine… so much yes!